-Applicants to this program may wish to ask about possible sources of funding for their proposed stay in Germany through their home university and elsewhere.
+Applicants to this program are eligible for scholarship support from OBW.
+Students may wish to ask about possible sources of funding for their proposed stay in Germany through their home university and elsewhere.

 Undergraduate students must be in at least the second year of their studies when applying, and graduate students may apply at any stage of their studies.
 With regard to undergraduate students, some priority will be given to students who are at more advanced stages of their studies.

 Appropriate academic credit may be granted for participation in this program at the discretion of the student’s home university.

 The OBW Summer Research Program offers international educational opportunities.
 Participants are officially considered to be students and are not considered to be in either an internship or an employment relationship with the host professor or university.
 Students should not expect any financial remuneration from the hosting professor or university.